Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 Cleaning Fee: $75 to $150 (one time charge)

-Most owners charge a flat cleaning fee to professionally clean and sanitize the RV between renters.
+Most Los Angeles owners charge a flat cleaning fee to professionally clean and sanitize the RV between trips, covering the deep clean that the Southern California dust and sand make necessary.

 Generator Use: $3 to $5/hour